fithisux/awesome-windows-foss/README.md

 ## Multimedia ##

-* [LionSnake Modeller](http://evilsnack.byethost22.com/lionsnake.htm?i=1) - This modeler is designed for creating posable subdivision surface models for use with the Persistence of Vision Ray Tracer, but you can also use it for editing Alias/Wavefront mesh files. *Public Domain*
+* [LionSnake Modeller](http://evilsnack.byethost22.com/lionsnake.htm?i=1) - This modeler is designed for creating posable subdivision surface models for use with the Persistence of Vision Ray Tracer, but you can also use it for editing Alias/Wavefront mesh files. *Source available*

 * [Fermi Tracker](http://famitracker.com/downloads.php) - FamiTracker is a free windows tracker for producing music for the NES/Famicom-systems.
 The interface is based on MadTracker and should be easy to use if you've been using trackers before. *Source available*